 The British Retail Consortium (BRC) is a GFSI-benchmarked scheme popular throughout Europe, with some U.S.-based food and beverage companies holding certificates.
 While 65% of registered sites are located in Europe, 11% are located in the U.S., making it a fairly common food safety scheme for North American processors and manufacturers.
 If your company is preparing for a BRC audit and is wondering what to expect, this brief guide will serve as a helpful resource.

-BRC certification is a food safety standard which demonstrates a food and beverage company’s commitment to industry best practices.
+BRC certification is a food safety standard that demonstrates a food and beverage company’s commitment to industry best practices.
 To obtain and maintain certification, companies undergo third-party audits against the standard’s requirements performed by an accredited certification body (CB).

 Currently, there are more than 29,000 certified suppliers located across 130 different nations.
 Since its inception in 1998, the BRC Food Safety Standard has undergone eight revisions and is now a widely utilized framework for promoting benchmarking to the Global Food Safety Initiative (GFSI).